sandialabs/toyplot/docs/compatibility.rst

 A quick disclaimer on backwards-compatibility for Toyplot users:

 Toyplot follows the `Semantic Versioning <http://semver.org>`_ standard for assigning version numbers in a way that has specific meaning.
-As of this writing Toyplot releases are still in the `0.y.z` development phase, which means (among other things) that the API may change at any time.
-We try not to be abusive about it, and there have been a handful of breaking changes in Toyplot's history, but you should be prepared for the occasional bump on the road to the 1.0 release.
+Toyplot version numbers use *<major>.<minor>.<patch>* numbering.
+Releases with different major API numbers are API incompatible.
+Minor version numbers signify new features that are backwards-compatible with the current major version.
+Patch numbers indicate bug fixes and documentation changes that are backwards-compatible with the current major and minor version.